jordan-castro/pixel_script/README.md

 It's not quite ready to be used in production for anyone other than myself and epochtech.
 And it is definitely leaking memory.
 But if you make PRs to fix something or open issues, I will be responding and merging.
 Feel free to add a language, just check out /lua or /python for examples on how to use Var, Func, Module, PixelObject, and PixelScripting.

+Also RustPython and Luajit do not currently work.

 Made with ❤️ by [@epochtechgames](https://x.com/epochtechgames)